odedlevy02/rznode/README.md

 6. If you follow the structure of clients and server folders it will generate the docker-compose file with environment params and correct service referencing
 7. Generate a client docker file (for angular and react) that has a multistage build that takes the compiled output and runs it in Nginx
 8. Add Prometheus counters that can be used for service measurements
+9. Create a route exposing a domain entity for typeorm.
+That means that you get all the CRUD apis, service logic and swagger with a single click

 This is a huge time saver for all the pluming that is done over and over for each new project and each new service.